 The harsh pep talk helped, and she shrugged out of her coat.
 Anthony would be there in less than five minutes, he just lived a few miles away, and she had to pull herself together before his arrival.
 He’d already told her once that week that she looked like hell and had been getting worse since the few days she’d spent with the Appalachian pack.
 He wanted her to open up, talk about it, and get it out of her system.
 She snorted.
 Talking wouldn’t do a damn bit of good, so she’d just shaken her head and walked away.

-She went down the hall to the bathroom and stared at herself in the mirror over the sink.
-He was right about the other thing though.
+She went down the hall to the bathroom and avoided her reflection in the mirror over the sink.
+He was right about the other thing, and she didn’t need to look to verify it.
 Her skin was paler, and there were black circles under her eyes from the lack of sleep.
 Hot, erotic dreams plagued her when she managed to get any rest, so maybe the insomnia was self-inflicted.
 Even her hair seemed to have lost its luster, the red duller than she remembered.

 Sighing, she turned on the faucet and splashed water on her face.
 Nothing she could do about it right now, but maybe Anthony was right.
 Not about talking.
 What was the use in that?
 But the implication she had to get on with her life.
 She was surrounded by single, horny werewolves.
 Why not have a fling?
 See if she could get Clint Osborn out of her system once and for all?